saravenpi/wave/README.md

-# 🌊 Wave, the simple HTTP webserver library for C
+# 🌊 Wave, the simple HTTP server library for C
 ## About
-Wave is a simple C http server library.
+Wave is a simple C HTTP server library.
 You can use it to create your backend in C. It supports serving static files.

 <img alt="Welcome to Wave" src="https://vhs.charm.sh/vhs-5NpF84KkSDRpi9GRSHPxbk.gif" width="600" />